pthakral1994/prachi-pet-project/README.md

 9. Run the Game: Again press F5 to run the game
 Enjoy Your Game:
-Your pet game is now ready to play!
+Your pet game is now ready to play

+# Link of Youtube video to see how game is working: https://youtu.be/kroyEjU6wvc